WIS-MICC-CellObservatory/SemiManual_Myelin_Profiles/README.md

-# Semi Manual segmentation of myelin profiles and g-ratio quantification
+# Semi-manual segmentation of myelin profiles and g-ratio quantification

 ## Overview